chienphamvu/kubex/README.md

 ```

 ### View Pod Logs

-View logs of the #1 pod from the previous "get pods" result
+View logs of the pod labeled as #1 from the previous "get pods" result.

 ```bash
 kubex logs 1
 ```